DOSBox: OS emulation

 DOSBox is a full-system emulator that provides BIOS interrupts and contains its own internal DOS-like shell.
 This means that it can be used without owning a license to any real DOS operating system.
 Most commands that are found in COMMAND.COM are supported, but many of the more advanced commands found in the latest MS-DOS versions are not.
 In addition to its internal shell, it also supports running image files of games and software originally intended to start without any operating system.
-Besides emulating DOS, users can also run Windows 3.0 and applications designed for it, as well as versions of Windows within the Windows 9x family.
+Besides emulating DOS, users can also run Windows 1.0 to 3.11 and applications designed for them, as well as versions of Windows within the Windows 9x family.

 When the DOSBox application is opened, it automatically mounts to a virtual, permanent Z: drive that stores DOSBox commands and utilities.
 The reasons for the virtual drive are related to security, but the user can mount a different drive letter in the emulator to a directory, image file, floppy disk drive, or CD-ROM drive on the host to access its data.
 A configuration file and its AUTOEXEC section can be used to respectively configure DOSBox settings and execute DOS commands at startup.